 Human-Animal Studies (HAS) is a rapidly growing interdisciplinary field that examines the complex and multidimensional relationships between humans and other animals.
 HAS comprises work in several disciplines in the social sciences (sociology, anthropology, psychology, political science) the humanities (history, literary criticism, philosophy, geography), and the natural sciences (ethology, veterinary medicine, animal welfare science, and comparative psychology).

 - In 2007 ASI began an annual fellowship program for HAS scholars.
 This six-week summer residency program funds six to eight talented and accomplished academics who pursue independent research on selected topics, each with an assigned peer scholar.
-Since 2011, the fellowship is held at Wesleyan University in conjunction with Wesleyan Animal Studies.
+From 2011-2016, the fellowship was held at Wesleyan University in conjunction with Wesleyan Animal Studies.

 - ASI publishes the Human-Animal Studies Book Series, published by Brill, which includes many topics that allow exploration of the relationship between humans and nonhumans in any setting, contemporary or historical, from the perspective of various disciplines within the social sciences and humanities.